 Materials needed: All written materials in the form of lectures, ebooks, story links, etc. are provided by the instructor.

 ABOUT THE INSTRUCTOR: Canadian Gila Green moved to Israel in 1994.
 Her young adult novel No Way Home will be released October 3, 2017 with Simon Pulse, an imprint of Simon & Schuster.
-Her first novel, King of the Class was released by NON Publishing Vancouver (2013).
-Gila has published tens of short stories in literary magazines including Fiction Magazine, Many Mountains Moving, The Dalhousie Review, Jewish Fiction, Bridges: A Jewish Feminist Journal, The Saranac Review, Noir Nation, South Circular, Kunapipi and others.
+Her first novel, King of the Class was released by NON Publishing (Vancouver, 2013).
+Her short stories have appeared in dozens of literary magazines in the US, Canada, Australia, Israel, and Hong Kong.
 Her collection, White Zion, is a finalist for the Doris Bakwin Award (Carolina Wren Press), and her work has been short-listed for WordSmitten’s TenTen Fiction Contest, the Walrus Literary Award, the Eric Hoffer Best New Writing Award, and the Ha’aretz Short Fiction Award.
 Her short stories have appeared in dozens of literary magazines including Fiction Magazine, Akashic Books, Many Mountains Moving, The Saranac Review, Jewish Fiction, Pilot Pocket Books, The Dalhousie Review and Noir Nation.
 Please visit: www.gilagreenwrites.com